13 Vitamins from A to K: How to Get Enough

 Vitamin K

-Key Function: Vitamin K assists your blood to embolisms generally, and it plays a vital duty in bone health.
+Key Function: Vitamin K generally assists your blood in embolisms and plays a vital role in bone health.

 13 Vitamins from A to K vitamin K